 The UNESCO has been working with Myanmar since to help the area meet the criteria necessary, and a new submission has occurred in 2017.

 Unfortunately, the government’s plans to both make the Old Bagan an attractive tourist area, while respecting the UNESCO check list seems to be a problem.
-Many hotels have been granted licences around Bagan until 2013, however in 2014 The Department of Archaeology and National Museum (in order to get the UNESCO designation), reinstated a ban on properties deemed to close to temples.
+Many hotels have been granted licences around Bagan until 2013.
+However in 2014, The Department of Archaeology and National Museum (in order to get the UNESCO designation), reinstated a ban on properties deemed to close to temples.
 42 hotels have been given 10 years to relocate, without compensation.

-What you can do to help while visiting Bagan
+What you can do to help while visiting

-Simple things that can have a big effect:
+To change and make the history if Bagan, simple things that can have a big effect:

 - Hire locals to guide you around the place, it is huge, and you’ll easily get lost even with a map.
 They can help you make the most if it (like they helped us find pagodas we were looking for)